Smartech-git/chukwu-smart-chukwuemeka-lendsqr-ft-test/README.md

   - Weights: 400, 500, 600, 700

 ### CSS Variables
-Design tokens are defined in `_variables.scss` and used throughout the application for consistent theming.
+Design tokens are defined in `/base` and used throughout the application for consistent theming.

 ## 🔒 Type Safety